 - This plugin makes use of side-chaining and send/receive channels to display parallel waveforms and to allow for spectrum comparisons

-- This plugin has an impressive instrument tuner which automatically sets the block size for the FFT spectrum
+- This plugin has an impressive instrument tuner that automatically sets the block size for the FFT spectrum

 - Users can view up to 10 channels at the same time